johngrantuk/golem-array/README.md

 TODO

-requirements.txt
+Split to be extensible
+- Programmatically upload all files in dir
+- Need a runAnalysis.py file
-Add Horn Example too.
+Show Horn Example too.

+Add requirements.txt